otherjoel/personal-ansible/README.md

 ## Planned Improvements

-* MySQL and Apache installation and configuration
-   * Currently working on a best-practices MySQL configuration
 * Tasks for installing and renewing Let’s Encrypt SSL certs
    * May wait until EFF Certbot client is out of beta
    * Dependency installation